dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* PB2NC

    TC_PAIRS_CONSENSUS<n>_NAME
-     Specify the value for nth 'consensus.name' in the MET configuration file for TCPairs.
+     Specify the value for the nth 'consensus.name' in the MET configuration file for TCPairs.

      | *Used by:* TCPairs

    TC_PAIRS_CONSENSUS<n>_MEMBERS
-     Specify the value for nth 'consensus.members' in the MET configuration file for TCPairs.
+     Specify the value for the nth 'consensus.members' in the MET configuration file for TCPairs.

      | *Used by:* TCPairs

    TC_PAIRS_CONSENSUS<n>_REQUIRED
-     Specify the value for nth 'consensus.required' in the MET configuration file for TCPairs.
+     Specify the value for the nth 'consensus.required' in the MET configuration file for TCPairs.

      | *Used by:* TCPairs

    TC_PAIRS_CONSENSUS<n>_MIN_REQ
-     Specify the value for nth 'consensus.min_req' in the MET configuration file for TCPairs.
+     Specify the value for the nth 'consensus.min_req' in the MET configuration file for TCPairs.

      | *Used by:* TCPairs